Richard Sherman waives first court appearance; judge orders his release from jail

 Richard Sherman, a former Seahawks cornerback and current NFL free agent, on Thursday waived his first court appearance before a King County District Court judge, who ordered Sherman’s release after finding probable cause for four non-felony criminal allegations.

-Judge Fa’amomoi Masaniai found probable cause that Sherman committed misdemeanor and gross misdemeanor crimes of second degree criminal trespass and third degree malicious mischief, both carrying domestic-violence allegations, in his attempted forced entry into his in-laws’ residence.
+Judge Fa’amomoi Masaniai found probable cause that Sherman committed misdemeanor and gross misdemeanor crimes of second degree criminal trespass and third degree malicious mischief, both carrying domestic-violence designations, in his attempted forced entry into his in-laws’ residence.

 The judge also found probable cause Sherman resisted arrest and drove while under the influence of alcohol.